 •Amount of the contribution sought by the child for the cost of higher education; and

 •Ability of the parent to pay that cost.

 Most divorce settlement agreements contain some language that addresses college decisions and payments, with the exact contribution amounts typically calculated at the time a college is chosen.
 As a general rule, it’s never a good idea to agree to a straight 50/50 split of college tuition at the time of divorce, especially if your children are very young.
 You never know what your financial situation will be ten, even fifteen years into the future.

 And, as the M.F.W. v.
 G.O. highlights, any language about student loans could be viewed by unenforceable if parents of are financial means to pay the cost of the tuition.

 As with all aspects of your divorce settlement, give careful thought to how college is addressed, no matter how far off it may be.

 Getting a divorce and have questions about college tuition agreement language?
 Have a kid going off to college and not sure how to apply the terms you both agreed to in your divorce, or have a former spouse refusing to pay?
-Schedule a free consultation today to speak with a qualified family law attorney.
+Schedule an initial consultation today to speak with a qualified family law attorney.
 Safeguard your future.
 Call us at 888-888-0919, or click the button below.